AGNALDO1939/AGNALDO1939/README.md

 - 👋 Hi, I’m @AGNALDO1939
-- 👀 I’m interested in APRENEDER CONTINUAMENTE
+- 👀 I’m interested in APRENDER CONTINUAMENTE
 - 🌱 I’m currently learning ...
 PYTHON
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...+5561981836536 wats app